Central Bus Station, Tiruchirappalli: Developments

 Due to the strategic location of the terminus within the city and the city within the state, it is quite often to witness heavy traffic particularly during festivals.
 Ever since during the 1990s a proposal for a new integrated bus stand was mooted under the scheme of Integrated Urban Development Programme, small and medium towns (Municipalities and Town Panchayats).
 Initially about 244.28 acre at Panjappur, near NH 45B was identified, but was dropped citing as flood prone area.
 Again sites at Devadhanam, Corporation garbage dump at Ariyamangalam and Defence land in Mannarpuram were suggested.
 For the 86 acre site at Devadhanam, the Tamil Nadu Pollution Control Board refused to issue a mandatory No Objection certificate due to the proximity of the Cauvery river and a possible pollution in future and so as the farmers and residents of the area opposed the move for same reason and went to court.
 Yet the 100 acre defence land at Mannarpuram was favoured due to its proximity to Tiruchirappalli Junction and within the centre of city, but slow response from Ministry of Defence keeps the issue lingering.
 The fate were same for the site at Ramji Nagar, near NH 45 and Kottapattu, near NH 210.
 The committee which was constituted by the court in 2006 to find an amicable and consensual decision, composed of officials from Revenue, Town and Country Planning, Corporation, Tamil Nadu Pollution Control Board and the Public Works Department, started the process afresh during mid-2011.

+In 2022, foundation stone was laid for construction of new Integrated bus terminus at Panjappur in the outskirts of Trichy.
+The new Integrated bus Terminus was opened on 9 May 2025 and became operational from July 16 2025.
+So the mofussil buses which were operated from Central bus stand till then, were operated from the new KKBT.